CAWaterBoardDataCenter/DWRAT_DataScraping/ReadMe.md

 demand data from eWRIMS into a processed, QAQC’d demand dataset ready for importation into DWRAT.

-- *Documentation*: This folder contains SharePoint links to relevant documentation (spreadsheets, Word documents, emails, etc), as well as HTML snippets from webpages that we're scraping.

 - *InputData:* This folder just contains the output CSV from the GIS pre-processing steps, which serves as the input file for the R pre-processing steps and ultimately the demand module scripts.